-We believe that a refinement of this argument would show that the consistency strength of NF is exactly the minimum possible on previous information, that of TST + Infinity, or Mac Lane set theory (Zermelo set theory with comprehension restricted to bounded formulas).
+It seems clear that this argument, suitably refined, shows that the consistency strength of NF is exactly the minimum possible on previous information, that of TST + Infinity, or Mac Lane set theory (Zermelo set theory with comprehension restricted to bounded formulas).
+Actually showing that the consistency strength is the very lowest possible might be technically tricky, of course.
 We have not been concerned to do this here.
 It is clear from what is done here that NF is much weaker than ZFC.
-The existing version with $\lambda = \omega$ and $\kappa = \omega_1$ requires μ to be a limit cardinal of cofinality at least ω_1 , which is of course too high to establish the minimum possible consistency strength.